 Visiting the dentist can be far from fun for many Americans.
 In fact, research shows that nearly 75% of U.S. adults have some level of fear with regards to visiting the dentist.
-While our Stratford and Bridgeport dental teams love seeing our patients, we know most would rather avoid unnecessary visits to the family dentist.
+While our Shelton and Bridgeport dental teams love seeing our patients, we know most would rather avoid unnecessary visits to the family dentist.
 Dental checkups should be a part of your family’s dental hygiene care, but if you want to avoid the dentist any other time, here’s how to do it.

 Routine dental checkups

 Taking proper steps to care for your teeth and gums will help most people stay out of the dentist chair.
-Part of keeping your dental hygiene in check is scheduling dental checkups twice a year with your Stratford dentist.
+Part of keeping your dental hygiene in check is scheduling dental checkups twice a year with your Shelton dentist.
 The checkup not only offers a professional cleaning and examination, but it also allows your family dentist to detect any minor issues before they become big dental pains.

 Plaque can quickly build up on your teeth, and when left for long periods of time, it will harden into tartar.
 Flossing once a day removes that plaque.
 Flossing prevents tooth decay by removing the food particles left from chewing and helps avoid gum disease by preventing tartar buildup.
 Your family dentist can instruct you on the best ways to floss if you have sensitive gums.